mora-ehidne/moras_camp9_notes/2 Backend/Packages/Express - web framework for Node.js.md

 # Setup

+All of the backend setup was done in a `backend` folder, independently of the `frontend` or `client` folder.

 `pnpm init` - pnpm initialization (creates the `package.json` file) `pnpm install express` - express server installation `pnpm install -D ts-node` - Node.js installation (TypeScript versionß)